 One activity that deserves special consideration, whether doing it at home or partaking in a local class, is caregiver and baby yoga.
+Kids and yoga are an amazing pairing.
 It doesn’t matter whether or not you were a practicing yogi before parenthood; there are a multitude of physical and mental benefits to spending some time practicing yoga alongside your baby and/or child.
 It also gives you an opportunity to develop greater intimacy and a connection with your young child.

 Caregivers can utilize babies as free weights, and they can benefit from infant stretching and massage, as well as tummy time.
 As babies become walkers, they and their caregivers can advance to moving their bodies together, such as like acting as animals.